Love Me Tender poster

 The inciting incident occurs at 10 minutes when Clint and the other Reno brothers return home alive from the war, disrupting Vance and Cathy's marriage.
 Clint discovers that his former fiancée Cathy has married his younger brother Vance..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Federal agents arrive looking for the stolen payroll money.
+This indicates the protagonist's commitment to Federal agents arrive looking for the stolen payroll money.
 Clint decides to keep the money hidden rather than return it, choosing to protect his brothers and commit to a morally compromised path., moving from reaction to action.

 The Collapse moment at 65 minutes (73% through) represents the emotional nadir.
 Here, Vance betrays his brothers to the federals, revealing the location of the stolen money.
 His jealousy has destroyed the family bond.
 The whiff of death as brotherhood dies and violence becomes inevitable., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.